Part of prison officer's ear bitten off during attack by inmate at Whanganui Hospital

-A prison officer had part of his ear bitten off and another needed staples and stitches to a serious head wound after an inmate they were transporting to hospital slipped out of his high security handcuffs and attacked them.
+A Whanganui prison officer had part of his ear bitten off and another needed staples and stitches to a serious head wound after an inmate they were transporting to hospital slipped out of his high-security handcuffs and attacked them.

 It is understood he used the cuffs as a weapon during the violent incident at Whanganui Hospital late on Sunday night.

-The Herald has learned that the two prison officers had escorted the inmate from prison to the hospital for treatment.
+NZME has learnt that the two prison officers had escorted the inmate from prison to the hospital for treatment.

 As they were getting him out of the van he allegedly turned on them.

-A source said he had managed to get his hands out of the cuffs placed on him at the prison and use the restraint to wound the officers.
+A source said he had managed to get his hands out of the cuffs placed on him at the prison and use them to wound the officers.

 One officer had part of his ear bitten off during the attack and the other needed a number of stitches and medical staples to close a gash to his head.